 In early 2018, NCEDSV undertook a survey project to examine the sexual assault response in Nevada.
-This includes the availability of Sexual Assault Nurse Examiners (SANEs), forensic exams and non-forensic medical care for victim-survivors of sexual assault.
-The overarching results of this project indicate that the availability of response and assistance to a victim-survivor varies greatly by county.
+This included the availability of Sexual Assault Nurse Examiners (SANEs), forensic exams and non-forensic medical care for victim-survivors of sexual assault.
+The report concluded that the response and assistance a victim-survivor of sexual assault received varied greatly by the county where they initially presented for medical treatment and sexual assault assistance.

-As a result, NCEDSV undertook a follow-up project to create a breakdown of the county-bycounty response for sexual assaults including SANEs, forensic exams, and non-forensic medical care.
-The primary goal of this project is to create a comprehensive understanding of the availability of services for sexual assault victim-survivors in Nevada.
+To examine this further, NCEDSV completed a follow-up project creating a county-by-county breakdown of the sexual assault responses of SANEs, forensic exams, and non-forensic medical care.
+The primary goal of the project was to create a comprehensive understanding of available sexual assault services for victim-survivors in Nevada.
+The secondary goal was to assess how each county complied with the Nevada Revised Statutes (NRS) directing service provision for sexual assault victims.

-The secondary goal of this report is to review how each county complies with the Nevada Revised Statutes regarding service provision for sexual assault victims.
+The original report reviewed Nevada law in reference to rape kit analysis, victim-survivor care and payment for care.
+Additionally, the report included an overview of services by each county.
+This overview included if victim-survivors obtained medical treatment for injuries sustained, received prophylactics to address potential STI's (sexually transmitted infection) and if they were offered emergency contraception.
+Also included was whether or not a forensic exam was requested, how rape kit processing took place; how payment for rape kits was made; and the initial level of care available in each county.
+The report recommended that programs increase compliance with the law.
+It also suggested specific methods for Nevada medical facilities and advocacy programs to better serve victim-survivors of rape and sexual assault.

-This report reviews the current Nevada law in regards to rape kit analysis, victim-survivor care and payment for care.
-Next, there is an overview of services by each county.
-This overview includes: if victim-survivors receive medical treatment (i.e. treatment for injuries sustained, prophylactics to combat potential STI's and emergency contraception); whether or not they request a forensic exam, rape kit processing; and how payment is handled for rape kits and initial care in each county.
-Breaking down the counties by services will also indicate each county's level of compliance with the law.
-Next, NCEDSV has recommendations to increase compliance with the law, and ways for Nevada medical facilities and advocacy programs to better serve victim-survivors of rape and sexual assault.
-Finally, for more in-depth information on services provided by each county, there is an appendix with a written description of each county's sexual assault services.
+The original report concluded with an appendix containing descriptions of the sexual assault services provided by each county.
+Finally, for more in-depth information on services provided by each county, an appendix describing each county's sexual assault services were provided.